FIWARE-Ops/data-space-connector/examples/aws-garnet/scenario-2-deployment/README.md

 ## 2/ Existing AWS Garnet Framework deployment in the AWS Account with a Context Broker on AWS ECS Fargate
 For this scenario, it is recommended that a modified version of the Helm Chart for the Data Spaces Connector is deployed to a Kubernetes Cluster in the service Amazon Elastic Kubernetes Service ([AWS EKS](https://aws.amazon.com/eks/)).
-In this case, considering that your environment for the AWS Garnet Framework was set up following the [official AWS GitHub Repository](https://github.com/aws-samples/aws-stf-core), the FIWARE Orion-LD Context Broker is already hosted as an Amazon Elastic Container Service ([AWS ECS](https://aws.amazon.com/ecs/)) task in an AWS Fargate cluster and the integration to the Data Spaces Connector will be performed by deploying only this modified Helm Chart available [in this reference](./yaml/values-dsc-awl-load-balancer-controller-scenario2.yaml).
+In this case, considering that your environment for the AWS Garnet Framework was set up following the [official AWS GitHub Repository](https://github.com/awslabs/garnet-framework), the Context Broker is already hosted as an Amazon Elastic Container Service ([AWS ECS](https://aws.amazon.com/ecs/)) task in an AWS Fargate cluster and the integration to the Data Spaces Connector will be performed by deploying only this modified Helm Chart available [in this reference](./yaml/values-dsc-aws-load-balancer-controller-scenario2.yaml).

 <br>